LevelUpMarketers/trying-to-adult-rva-2025/docs/BIDashboard.md

 3. **Monthly Revenue** – line chart of total revenue from all transactions for the chosen period.
 4. **Ticket Sales Per Year** – bar chart summarising yearly event revenue.
 5. **Average Tickets per Event** – monthly average tickets sold per event for the current year.
+6. **Cumulative Revenue** – running total of all revenue for the selected period.
-6. **Membership Levels** – pie chart of members by current level.
+7. **Membership Levels** – pie chart of members by current level.
+8. **Monthly Churn Rate** – percentage of members who cancelled each month.
-7. **Predicted Revenue** – simple forecast for next month based on the recent average.
+9. **Predicted Revenue** – simple forecast for next month based on the recent average.

 The AJAX response includes arrays for each dataset: